 After a stint in Taiwan doing language training in Mandarin Chinese at the International Chinese Language Program, I began my doctoral studies at UC San Diego, where I was co-advised by Professors Joseph Esherick and Paul Pickowicz.
 I spent 2010-2011 based in Shanghai while researching my dissertation, supported by a Fulbright-Hays Doctoral Dissertation Research Abroad fellowship.
 Along the way, I started blogging for the videogame culture and news site Kotaku, where I worked from 2007 to 2008.
 There, I was introduced to the wild and wonderful world of game studies, which is an interest I continue to nurture – particularly in combination with my training as a Chinese historian.
 It was good training in how to keep one’s self and one’s work accessible beyond the bounds of one’s field or the Ivory Tower – something I strive to do in this space, at least occasionally.

-I am currently an assistant professor in the Department of History, Philosophy, and Religious Studies at Montana State University, in beautiful Bozeman, MT.
+I am currently an associate professor in the Department of History, Philosophy, and Religious Studies at Montana State University, in beautiful Bozeman, MT.